 Divisions

-The North Brunswick Domestic Violence Response Team is looking for new volunteer victim advocates, with preference for team members who are bilingual English/Spanish or available to respond during the day.
-The team runs a 24/7/365 on call schedule, responding to North Brunswick and Milltown Police Departments.
+The North Brunswick Domestic Violence Response Team is looking for new volunteer members, with preference for team members who are bilingual English/Spanish.
+The team runs a 24/7/365 on call schedule, responding to North Brunswick and Milltown Police.
+The on call shifts are from 6am-6pm and 6pm-6am.
 Members will need to be able to respond in the night time hours.

 ***IMPORTANT SAFETY INFORMATION FOR HYUNDAI AND KIA OWNERS***